Returning Member? Login to retrieve information from your previous registration.

 As the parent of a BCCS swimmer, you agree to follow the rules for behavior and sportsmanship:

 • Set a good example.
-Show respect and be polite to EVERYONE.
+Show respect and be polite to everyone.

 • Follow the NWSC Code of Conduct.

 • Demonstrate good sportsmanship.
 Win gracefully.
 Lose graciously.
-Congratulate our opponent(s).
+Congratulate our opponents.

 • Do not distract the swimmers or coaches by interfering in practices or meets.